Is Spotting Normal During Pregnancy?

 Although it is easy to be concerned, don’t panic.
 The majority of women who experiencing spotting during pregnancy go on to have a healthy pregnancy and baby.

 Vaginal bleeding during pregnancy is any discharge of blood from the vagina.
-It can happen any time from conception (when the egg is fertilized) to the end of pregnancy.
+It can happen anytime from conception (when the egg is fertilized) to the end of pregnancy.

 Bleeding is a heavier flow of blood.
 With bleeding, you will need a liner or pad to keep the blood from soaking your clothes.
 Whether you are bleeding or spotting, it is best to contact your healthcare provider and describe what you are experiencing.

-Call your obstetrician if you notice heavy bleeding similar to a menstrual period to make sure that the bleeding is not a result of complications, such as an ectopic pregnancy.
-Abnormal bleeding in late pregnancy may be more serious, because it can signal a problem with you or your baby.
+Call your obstetrician especially if you notice heavy bleeding similar to a menstrual period to make sure the bleeding is not a result of pregnancy complications, such as an ectopic pregnancy.
+Abnormal bleeding in late pregnancy may be more serious because it can signal a complication with you or your baby.
 Call your doctor as soon as possible if you experience any bleeding in your second or third trimester.
-Your healthcare provider will most likely confirm that you are pregnant, check for cervical polyps, and make sure that your cervix is closed.
+Your healthcare provider will most likely check for cervical polyps, and make sure your cervix is closed.

-- Bed Rest or more naps
+- Bed rest or more naps

 - More time off your feet